LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • The door gasket is cracked or loose

-• The self-clean door lock is stuck
+• The self-clean door lock remains stuck

 • A control board error keeps returning